TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Faq/Index.rst

 How to get started quickly
 ==========================

-This tutorial guides you step-by-step through the process of creating a site package from scratch, introducing you to various TYPO3 concepts along the way.

-If you are already familiar with TYPO3 and want to create a site package quickly, you may consider using the
-:ref:`Site Package Builder <t3coreapi:extension-sitepackage-builder>`.
+You can use the `Site Package Builder <https://get.typo3.org/sitepackage>`_ to create a customized site package.
+If you want to follow this tutorial, choose "Site Package Tutorial" as base package.

 ..  _introduction-files: